 “Ask purposeful questions.
 Why are you doing what you are doing?”
 For Hospitality, Sport and Recreation Management professor Dr. James Williams, life changed when he began asking purposeful questions.

 School became a nesting ground for bad behavior and illegal activity.
-Drugs and gangs were prevalent in the area, and James found himself swept away by the thug mentality.
+Drugs and gangs were prevalent in the area, and Williams found himself swept away by the thug mentality.
 He admits, “Even when I was doing wrong, I always knew it wasn’t of God.
 I knew right, but I did wrong because I wanted to fit in with my peers.”

-Disinterest in courses led James to begin engaging in dangerous activity again.
-Involvement with a gang that almost resulted in near deadly violence forced James to realize that he needed to make a drastic change.
+Disinterest in courses led Williams to begin engaging in dangerous activity again.
+Involvement with a gang that almost resulted in near deadly violence forced Williams to realize that he needed to make a drastic change.
 “I left college, and immediately enlisted.
 That was the start of my transformation,” he says.
-“When I entered the military, I went in with the mindset that I was no longer a thug or a football player, I went in knowing that I needed to find who James Williams is.”
+“When I entered the military, I went in with the mindset that I was no longer a thug or a football player, I went in knowing that I needed to find who James Williams really is.”

-During his time playing with the Raleigh Rebels, James began working on his doctorate in Management and Organizational Leadership from the University of Phoenix.
+During his time playing with the Raleigh Rebels, Williams began working on his Doctorate in Management and Organizational Leadership from the University of Phoenix.
 He says, “During the pursuit of my doctorate, I was focused on climbing the corporate ladder, which I eventually realized I did not want to do forever.
 So, I began working at a middle school.
 It was there that I discovered my passion for teaching."

-Determined to become a professor at a traditional brick and mortar, James enrolled in a Ph.D program in Hospitality Management at Iowa State University.
+Determined to become a professor at a traditional brick and mortar, Williams enrolled in a Ph.D program in Hospitality Management at Iowa State University.
 “I just decided to bottle up all my fear—and luckily my wife was supportive.
 As a family, my wife and I decided we needed to move our family to Iowa so that I could pursue my dream of becoming a professor.”

-Now, working as an Associate Professor in the School of Hospitality, Sport, and Recreation Management, James’s dream has become a reality.
-He admits, “Initially, I thought corporate America was the place for me.
+Now, working as an Associate Professor in the School of Hospitality, Sport, and Recreation Management, Williams’s dream has become a reality.
+He admits, “Initially, I thought Corporate America was the place for me.
 But as I continued to climb that ladder, I realized I was not pursuing my real dream.
 I wanted to inspire and motivate people.
 And educate them.
 In order to find true happiness, my paradigm had to shift.”